 The book is The Great Gatsby by F. Scott Fitzgerald, one of my favourite novels.
-It tells of the wealthy but mysterious Gatsby and his love affair with his old flame, the rich and beautiful Daisy Buchanan, who married another man, the American football player Tom Buchanan, when Gatsby went to serve in World War I. The story is told by Nick Carraway, a bond dealer, the neighbour of Gatsby and also a cousin of Daisy Buchanan.
+It tells of the wealthy but mysterious Gatsby and his love affair with his old flame, the rich and beautiful Daisy Buchanan, who married another man, the American football player Tom Buchanan, when Gatsby went to serve in World War I. The story is told by Nick Carraway, a bond dealer and Gatsby's neighbour, who also happens to be a cousin of Daisy Buchanan.
 The story unfolds like a classic Greek tragedy, with Nick as the cynical observer and bystander.

-As the man continues reading words and gestures acquire a double meaning, referring to events in the novel and predicting or coinciding with events in the office.
+As the office worker continues reading, words and gestures acquire a double meaning, referring to events in the novel and predicting or coinciding with events in the office.
 Gradually the office workers become the characters in the novel.
 The system administrator becomes George Wilson, the car mechanic in the novel.
 Secretaries become Daisy, Jordan Baker and Myrtle Wilson and the dull looking man in the chair opposite the reader, who himself becomes Nick, turns into the Great Gatsby.
 One day he arrives in the office in a pink suit with a yellow tie as if to impersonate the playboy Gatsby.